bipropellant/hoverboard-firmware/README.md

   UART_Packet_t ups;

   ups.msgToHover.SOM = 4 ;    // Start of Message, 4 for No ACKs;
-  ups.MsgToHover.CI = ++hoverboardCI; // Message Continuity Indicator.
+  ups.msgToHover.CI = ++hoverboardCI; // Message Continuity Indicator.
 Subsequent Messages with the same CI are discarded, need to be incremented. ups.msgToHover.len = 6;     // cmd(1), code(1), pwm1(2) and pwm2(2)
   ups.msgToHover.cmd  = 'r';  // Pretend to send answer to read request.
 This way HB will not reply.
 Change to 'W' to get confirmation from board ups.msgToHover.code = 0x0E; // "simpler PWM"